 source: Pinterest

-The history and origin of the Kashmir Shawl
+The history and origin of the Kashmir shawl

 It all starts with a very special goat known as the Changhthangi goat, a breed that is native to the Himalayan regions of Ladakh and Kashmir in northern India.
 The goats’ thick undercoat grown during the colder months is harvest during Spring.
-This extremely fine wool, known as Cashmere or Pashmina wool, is then spun and woven to produce Kashmir shawls.
+This extremely fine wool, known as cashmere or pashmina wool, is then spun and woven to produce Kashmir shawls.

-The oldest known Kashmir Shawl dates to the 17th century.
+The oldest known Kashmir shawl dates to the 17th century.
 Historically it is an extremely rare and expensive item.
-It can take up to 18 months to create a single Shawl.
+It can take up to 18 months to create a single shawl.
 In Kashmir, it was regarded as a status symbol and only worn by men of high standing.

-The teardrop shape usually associated with a Kashmir Shawl, later known as the Paisley, is known in India and Persia as the boteh or Buta, a Persian word meaning bush, cluster of leaves, or flower bud.
+The teardrop shape usually associated with a Kashmir shawl, later known as the paisley, is known in India and Persia as the boteh or buta, a Persian word meaning bush, cluster of leaves, or flower bud.

 The cypress tree, a Zoroastrian symbol of life, symbolising eternity, strength, integrity and freedom.
 After the Islamic conquest of Persia in the 7th century, Zoroastrian people migrated to India and Kashmir where they continued to depict their beloved cypress tree, but now with a bent-over top.
 This symbol became known as a boteh, meaning shrub, bush, or bent tree.
 It was a symbol of the duress and hardship of the people, but also their strength and resilience.
 They will bend but they will not break.